ChaoningZhang/MobileSAM/README.md

 Paramters      |  615M   | 9.66M
 Speed      |  454ms  | 10ms

 **Is MobileSAM better than FastSAM?
-To our best knowldege, yes!** MobileSAM is 7 times smaller and 4 times faster than the concurrent FastSAM.
+Yes, to our knowledge!** MobileSAM is 7 times smaller and 4 times faster than the concurrent FastSAM.
 Performacne-wise, MobileSAM outperforms FastSAM in all aspects.
 The comparison of the whole pipeline is summarzed as follows:
 Whole Pipeline                                      | FastSAM | MobileSAM
 :-----------------------------------------:|:---------|:-----: